Therzok/dsp_modding/src/WhatTheBreak/README.md

 ### v1.0.0

-* Improve error report to include Plugin Author, Name and dll.
+* Improve error report to include the plugin directory and assembly.

 ### v0.1.0